Praza da Quintana, Santiago

 The slab

 Now, this is a romantic story of a fight for freedom.
-But if you look carefully, just above the slab, engraved in the stone you can read the name of José Antonio Primo de Rivera.
-This was the man who in 1933 founded the “Falange Española” and died during the Civil War, shot by the Republicans.
-He now rests alongside the late Spanish dictator Francisco Franco in the Valley of the Fallen., the memorial conceived by the same Franco to honour the deads of the Spanish Civil War.
+But if you look carefully, just above the slab, engraved in the stone, you can read the name of José Antonio Primo de Rivera.
+This was the man who, in 1933, founded the “Falange Española” and died during the Civil War, shot by the Republicans.
+He now rests alongside the late Spanish dictator Francisco Franco in the Valley of the Fallen, the memorial conceived by the same Franco to honour the dead of the Spanish Civil War.
 The monument was partly built by political prisoners who traded their labour for a reduction in time served.

-I don’t know why the Literary Battalion slab and the name of the founder of the Falange are so close to each other, but this closeness is weird for me.
+I don’t know why the Literary Battalion slab and the name of the founder of the Falange are so close to each other, but this closeness is weird to me.